MEXICAN DRUG CARTELS

 Kleptocracy (root: klepto+cracy = rule by thieves)

 Mexico is a major drug producing and transit country, the main supplier of marijuana and methamphetamine to the United States, and provider of a large share of the heroin consumed in the United States.
 An estimated 90% of cocaine entering the United States transits Mexico.
 It is also a country with, by best estimates (depending upon source), at least 130 cells of organized crime, 30 Drug Trafficking Organizations (DTOs), and 7 major drug cartels.
-Violence in the border region is rampant.
-It has involved the kidnapping of U.S. tourists, the killing of journalists, and scores of other crimes.
+Violence in the border and port regions is rampant.
+It has involved the kidnapping of U.S. tourists, the kidnapping and killing of Mexican citizens, the killing of journalists, the killing of law enforcement officials, and scores of other crimes.
+Since 2006, more than 60,000 people have been killed in cartel-related violence and more than 26,000 have gone missing.
+The U.S. Department of Justice estimates the cartels make $39 million a year.
+Mexico is the fourth most dangerous country in the word for journalists (behind Syria, Somalia, and Pakistan).

 Counternarcotics initiatives only seem to aggravate the problem.
 For example, arrests of key cartel leaders, particularly in the Tijuana and Gulf cartels, have led to increasing drug violence as cartels fight for control of the trafficking routes.
+Mexican prisons are such that it is easy to run a business from behind bars.
+"Decapitating" kingpins results in martyrdom and glorification through the building of commemorative shrines and creation of song ballads.
+A decapitated group often lashes out with dramatic violence afterwards.
 The Gulf and Sinaloa cartels use personal "enforcer gangs" as well as their vast financial resources to intimidate and corrupt officials.
 They are also getting very good at winning the "hearts and minds" of the populace (see below).

 |At right is a picture of a recruitment banner hung out in the open in Nuevo Laredo.
 It advertises jobs with the Zetas and the Gulf Cartel, promising good pay, insurance, and retirement benefits.
 Such banners are hung all over border towns and even in schools where the impact is such that eight-year olds say "I want to be a Zeta when I grow up."
 In Matamoras, one banner boasts "The state of Tamaulipas, Mexico, the United States and the world -- territory of the Gulf cartel."
 The cartels are very good at this kind of information warfare.
 They have songs written about them, and basically win the people's affections by giving away such things as free bicycles to children.
 As former special forces, the Zetas are well-trained in kidnapping, ambushing, surveillance, and psychological warfare.
 They are methodical operators who have achieved legendary status.
 They run a network of camps for training recruits as well as corrupt ex-police officers.
 The ATF, DEA, ICE, FBI, and DHS all consider them the number-one threat in terms of attacking the U.S. border and beyond.|